 -

-a prohibition those deemed to have failed induction from working as in roles that require QTS.
+a prohibition on those deemed to have failed assessment against the Teachers’ Standards at the end of the ECTE from working in roles that require QTS.

-The length of the induction period has increased from one to two years under the ECF for those teachers working on a full-time basis.
+The length of the ECTE period will continue to be two years for those ECTs working on a full-time basis.

-While it is intended that the induction period should be lengthened on a pro rata basis for ECTs working part time, it is recognised that this could lead to an overly long induction period for some ECTs.
-The statutory guidance, therefore, makes provision for agreement to be reached between an ECT working under a part-time contract, their employer and the appropriate body to assess whether induction has been completed successfully after the ECT has been working for at least two years.
+While it is intended that the ECTE period should be lengthened on a pro-rata basis for ECTs working part time, it is recognised that this could lead to an overly long period under the ECTE for some ECTs.
+The statutory guidance, therefore, makes provision for agreement to be reached between an ECT working under a part-time contract, their employer and the appropriate body to assess whether the Teachers’ Standards have been met successfully after the ECT has been working for at least two years.

-However, it is important to recognise that the content of the ECF is such that it is usually not appropriate or manageable for part-time teachers to work through the programme at the same pace as those on full-time contracts.
-The timing and number of ECT activities should be organised so that they can be covered over the course of the induction period.
+However, it is important to recognise that the content of the ITTECF is such that it is usually not appropriate or manageable for ECTs on part-time contracts to work through the programme at the same pace as those on full-time contracts.

-Induction is designed to be undertaken in the equivalent of two years for a teacher working full-time.
-For the majority of ECTs on part-time contracts, this will mean that the overall length of induction will need to be longer than two years.
+The ECTE is designed to be undertaken in the equivalent of two years for a teacher working full-time.
+For the majority of ECTs on part-time contracts, this will mean that it is most appropriate that the overall length of the ECTE period is longer than two years.

 Reduction in teaching timetable

-ECTs have an entitlement to a 10% reduction in teaching time during the first year of induction and to a 5% reduction in their second year.
-This time is included in directed time and all compulsory induction-related activities should be identified as part of an ECT’s directed time.
+ECTs have an entitlement to a 10% reduction in teaching time during the first year of the ECTE and to a 5% reduction in their second year.
+This time is included in directed time and all compulsory ECTE-related activities should be identified as part of an ECT’s directed time.
 Further information is available on our Directed Time (England) page.

-The reduction in timetabled teaching is allocated on a pro rata basis for ECTs with part-time contracts.
-In all cases, the reduction in time should equate to 10% of the total amount of teaching time an ECT is contractually entitled to undertake during the equivalent of the first full-time year of induction and 5% during the second year.
+The reduction in timetabled teaching time is allocated on a pro-rata basis for ECTs with part-time contracts.
+In all cases, the reduction in time should equate to 10% of the total amount of teaching time an ECT is contractually obliged to undertake during the equivalent of the first full-time year of induction and 5% during the second year.

-There are three broad approaches that settings can take to meeting this requirement, described in further detail below, but all programmes will include key elements including content on:
+All ECTE programmes must be underpinned by the ITTECF.
+There are two broad approaches that settings can take to meeting this requirement, described in further detail below, but all programmes will include key elements including:

 -